 Artificial Intelligence crunches the vast amount of data in clinical notes and analyzes meaningful structured information.
 This data coupled with the patient’s file and external data can suggest better treatment options for a patient.
 Thus, AI can transform mere e-filing cabinets into full-fledged doctors’ aides for delivering improved care.

 #Dig Into Medical Records

-Generally, patient’ files are not organized and coding these records to extract necessary medical insights is a great challenge in existing healthcare systems.
+Generally, patient files are not organized and coding these records to extract necessary medical insights is a great challenge in existing healthcare systems.
 AI collects, normalizes and traces the system to find out relevant information and help healthcare providers in providing better & faster healthcare services.
 Thus, monitoring healthcare data well and making patients as healthy as possible.

 #Cognitive Assistants Replacing Humans

-AI can act as “cognitive assistant” and help medical personnel in clinical decision-making.
-It can analyze radiology images, detect problems and suggests best solutions for the patients based upon those tactics.
+AI can act as a “cognitive assistant” and help medical personnel in clinical decision-making.
+It can analyze radiology images, detect problems and suggests the best solutions for the patients based upon those tactics.
 AI can replace humans in numerous repetitive tasks, that workforce can be deployed in most complicated cases where human administration is a compulsion.

 #Precision Medicine and Drug Creation